amarantha-k/cbas/_drafts/primer-beer.md

     LIMIT 20;

 This version of the query uses an explicit record constructor to build each result record.
-(It is worth noting that the string field names "bw" and "br" in the record constructor above are both simple SQL++ expressions themselves---so in the most general case, even the resulting field names can be computed as part of the query, making SQL++ a very powerful tool for slicing and dicing semistructured data.)
+Note that the string field names "bw" and "br" in the record constructor above are both simple SQL++ expressions themselves so in the most general case, even the resulting field names can be computed as part of the query, making SQL++ a very powerful tool for slicing and dicing semistructured data.

-(It is worth knowing, with respect to influencing Analytics's query evaluation, that _FROM_ and _JOIN_ clauses - also known as joins - are currently evaluated in order, with the "left" clause probing the data of the "right" clause.)
+(It is worth knowing, with respect to influencing Analytics's query evaluation, that _FROM_ and _JOIN_ clauses - also known as joins - are currently evaluated in order, with the _left_ clause probing the data of the _right_ clause.)

 ### Query 4 - Nested Outer Join ###
 In order to support joins between tables with missing or dangling join tuples, the designers of SQL ended